trussworks/Engineering-Playbook/infrasec/aws/govcloud/gov-orgs.md

 # from the source_profile.
 ```

-Once you've added IAM users in the `-id` account later on, you can change this profile to not use the OrganizationAccountAccessRole anymore; as with commercial AWS accounts, you should use resources from the organization master account as sparingly as possible.
+Once you've added IAM users in the `-id` account later on, you can change this profile to not use the OrganizationAccountAccessRole anymore; as with commercial AWS accounts, you should use resources from the organization main account as sparingly as possible.

 ## Adding Your New GovCloud Account to Your GovCloud Organization

 To add the account you just created to your GovCloud organization, run
 this command with your appropriate credentials from the GovCloud
-organization's master account.
+organization's main account.

 ```console
 $ aws organizations invite-account-to-organization \